The Discovery Research Group consists of members with versatile backgrounds and interests. Read more about profiles of individual group members below.

 - Dr. Anna Kantosalo, PhD 2019

 Depending on the funding situation, we often have vacant positions for postdocs.
 Currently, we are especially looking for postdocs with background in computer science or language technology, with interests in topics such as natural language processing, text mining, data science, natural language generation, computational creativity.
-NB: Applications for internships are only taken via the joint call of the department, usually in Jan-Feb.
+NB: Applications for student internships are only taken via the joint call of the department, usually in Jan-Feb.
 New PhD students are taken only in exceptional cases.

 If you are interested in joining the research group, please contact Prof. Hannu Toivonen.
 Regardless of the nature of the position you are looking for, please